LaxarJS/laxar-angular2-adapter/README.md

 That's it.

 ## Usage

 With the adapter in place, you can now write widgets and controls using Angular 2.
-The LaxarJS Yeoman generator can create simple widgets and controls with the integration technology _"angular2"_.
+The [LaxarJS Yeoman generator](https://laxarjs.org/docs/generator-laxarjs2-v2-latest/) can create simple widgets and controls for the integration technology _"angular2"_.
-Continue reading for details.

-## Creating an Angular 2 widget
+## Creating an Angular 2 Widget

 You can use the LaxarJS generator for Yeoman to create an _Angular 2_ widget by selecting _"angular2"_ as _integration technology_.
 The new widget has a `.ts` file with a simple widget component and a module declaring that component.